wp-plugins/wp2androidapp/readme.txt

 Convert your wordpress website into android app instantly

 == Description ==
-convert your WordPress site into mobile app for Android.
+convert your WordPress site into Android App.
-Its very easy to use, with no coding knowledge required.
+Its very easy to use, No coding knowledge required.

+For Non WordPress Sites use - http://freeweb2app.com to Create Android App for your Website.

 Step:
 1) Just fill the form (required fields -> app name,app description)